workingDog/OWOneCall/readme.md

 [**OpenWeather One Call API**](https://openweathermap.org/api/one-call-api), "Make just one API call and get all your essential weather data for a specific location with our new OpenWeather One Call API."

 **OWOneCall** is a small Swift library to connect to the [OpenWeather One Call API](https://openweathermap.org/api/one-call-api) and retrieve the chosen weather data.
-Made easy use in SwiftUI.
+Made easy to use in SwiftUI.

 Provides for current, forecast and historical weather data through a single function call.